-In fall 2018 Cities of Peace will implement its first 15 week accredited college course at the Lyme Academy College of Fine Arts, a College of the University of New Haven.
-The course is titled Cultural Diplomacy through the Arts, and will be led by Cities of Peace board member and Lyme faculty member Patricia Miranda, in consultation and partnership with Dr. Ellen Frank.
+In fall 2018 Cities of Peace implemented its first 15 week accredited college course at the Lyme Academy College of Fine Arts, a College of the University of New Haven.
+The course, titled Cultural Diplomacy through the Arts, was led by Cities of Peace board member and Lyme faculty member Patricia Miranda, in consultation and partnership with Dr. Ellen Frank.

 Educational courses and workshops include: